nasa-jpl/explorer-1/README.md

 ### Important notes:

-- The included components thus far are arbitrary and more for testing.
+- The included components are currently arbitrary and geared toward testing.
 They can be selected by modifying `jpl-ds.config.js`
 - `index.html` demos some html markup and scripts (lazyload) but it is not comprehensive
 - Purge settings can be modified in `tailwind.purge.config.js`.
 Currently they are set to purge against www-frontend